Cacti/documentation/Templates.md

 The first thing you should do is create graph items for this graph template, just like for a regular graph.
-One difference you will notice is that the Data Sources dropdown will contain a list of data template items rather than data source items.
+One difference you will notice is that the Data Sources drop-down will contain a list of data template items rather than data source items.
 It is important that Cacti can make this association here, so that Cacti doesn't have to make unnecessary assumptions later.